 Dataset Enrichment:

 - Enhance the C-MAPSS dataset with additional data sources, including real-world operational data from different machinery or environments, to test the models' generalizability and robustness across various scenarios.
-For example, there is increasing interest for the health monitoring data of battery, wind turbine and other critical assets.
+For example, there is increasing interest in health monitoring data on batteries, wind turbines, and other critical assets.

 Preliminary Cybersecurity Framework Development: